Crozzers/screen_brightness_control/README.md

 The `display` kwarg is only supported by the `Light`, `XRandr` and `DDCUtil` classes, not by `XBacklight`.
 So if you only have `xbacklight` installed on your system this kwarg will not work

 **How to fix it:**
-Install light (recommended), xrandr or ddcutil using your system package manager:
+Install xrandr or ddcutil or light using your system package manager.
+See the installation section at the top of this document for instructions on how to do so.

-* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr` or `sudo pacman -S ddcutil`
-* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils` or `sudo apt install ddcutil`
-* Fedora: `sudo dnf install light` or `sudo dnf install libXrandr`

 ### The model of my monitor/display is not what the program says it is (Windows)